 How to Talk to Aging Parents This Holiday Season

-How to Talk to Elderly Parents About Their Future
+How To Talk to Elderly Parents About Their Future

-- Assessing age-related decline and cognitive ability
+- Assessing age-related decline, mental health and general cognitive ability

 - Financial planning

 How to Discuss Health and Safety with Your Aging Parents